Categories

 PPIs are a reasonable first line therapy.

-Swallowed corticosteroids or the mainstay of treatment for EE, but no formulations are approved yet by the FDA.
+Swallowed corticosteroids are the mainstay of treatment for EE.

 Fluticasone swallowed twice daily from a multidose inhaler or oral viscous budesonide are efficacious.